-Consult a gynaecologist online on MFine to understand the causes and risk factors of ambiguous genitalia
+Consult a gynaecologist online on MFine to understand the causes and risk factors of this condition.

-Ambiguous genitalia symptoms vary depending on the cause and/or when the problem occurred during pregnancy.
+Symptoms of ambiguous external genitalia vary depending on the cause and/or when the problem occurred during pregnancy.

-Ordinarily, identifying the signs and symptoms in babies born with ambiguous genitalia is only possible after the infant is born.
+Ordinarily, identifying the signs and symptoms in babies born with this condition is only possible after the infant is born.
 However, in some cases, genital abnormalities may be suspected even before birth.

-The following are some of the Ambiguous genitalia symptoms that may be recognised in genetic males and genetic females:
+The following are some of the symptoms that may be recognised in genetic males and genetic females:

-A consultation with a gynecologist might have to be undertaken in the case of ambiguous genitalia in females.
+A consultation with a gynecologist might have to be undertaken in the case of observable ambiguous genitals in females.

-For ambiguous genitalia in newborns, the doctor or physician will conduct a detailed physical examination to check for any of these symptoms.
+For ambiguous genitaled newborns, the doctor or physician will conduct a detailed physical examination to check for any of these symptoms.
 An andrologist might have to be consulted with in this case.

 Health providers may also inquire about the medical history of the family as well as the parents’ in order to identify any genetic disorder causes and abnormalities and arrive at an accurate diagnosis of the underlying cause.

-In genetic male ambiguous genitalia, symptoms may include undescended testicles, a micropenis, hypospadias or a scrotum that resembles labia.
+In genetic males, symptoms may include undescended testicles, a micropenis, hypospadias or a scrotum that resembles labia.

-“A diagnosis of ambiguous genitalia can be distressing for parents.
+“An ambiguous genital diagnosis can be distressing for parents.
 However, it is important that parents provide a safe and nurturing environment for the baby and keep themselves educated about their child’s condition.
 The child’s doctor can recommend the best treatment options for the baby after careful evaluation.”

 – Dr Uma M, Consultant Family Physician and Diabetologist